A Pair of Multiplication-Type Operators in Quaternionic Analysis and the 2-Cauchy-Fueter Equation: Introduction

 \section{Introduction}

 The quaternion algebra $\mathbb{H}$, with basis ${1, \mathbf{i}, \mathbf{j}, \mathbf{k}}$, was introduced by Hamilton \cite{Hamilton66}.
 Quaternionic analysis—a generalization of complex analysis—encompasses a variety of distinct conceptual frameworks.
-Among these, the theory of slice regular functions, initiated by Gentili and Struppa\cite{GS06,GS07}, has emerged as a prominent area of research in recent quaternionic analysis\cite{DRS23,JQSW25,GSS22}.

 The theory of quaternionic regular functions represents the most natural generalization of holomorphic function theory in complex analysis, originating from the seminal work of Fueter \cite{Fueter35}.
-These functions constitute the quaternionic analogue of holomorphic functions, defined as those annihilated by the Cauchy–Fueter operator
+These functions serves as the quaternionic analogue of holomorphic functions, defined as those annihilated by the Cauchy–Fueter operator

 Fueter established numerous properties of quaternionic regular functions that parallel those of holomorphic functions—including Laurent expansions and a Cauchy integral formula \cite{Fueter35,Fueter36}.
 And it have extensive applications in theoretical physics \cite{Adler86,Lanczos29}.
-Over time, this function theory has matured considerably \cite{Sudbery79, CSSS04} and has since been extended to the broader framework of Clifford analysis\cite{BDS82,Gilbert91,LY24,CSSS04}.
+Over time, this function theory has matured considerably \cite{Sudbery79, CSSS04} and has since been extended to the broader framework of Clifford analysis \cite{BDS82,Gilbert91,LY24,CSSS04}.

 However, unlike holomorphic functions, quaternionic regular functions are not closed under multiplication—a direct consequence of the non-commutativity of the quaternions.
 Specifically, if $f$ and $g$ are quaternionic regular, neither $fg$ nor $gf$ is necessarily regular.
 This fundamental obstruction has been a major challenge in the development of the theory.